pooya-mohammadi/nnInteractive/readme.md

 <img src="imgs/nnInteractive_header_white.png">

-# nnInteractive: Redefining 3D Promptable Segmentation
+# Python backend for `nnInteractive: Redefining 3D Promptable Segmentation`

 This repository contains the nnInteractive python backend for our [napari plugin](https://github.com/MIC-DKFZ/napari-nninteractive) and [MITK integration](Todo).
 It can be used for